Contact our corporate or local offices directly.

 Name by default) to select from the Parameters available in the source library.
 This selection is particularly useful for company library configurations that use a proprietary identifier field that ties into the broader enterprise system.

-A different type of status flag can be set for the duplication violations by selecting an alternative Report Mode in the Migration Checks region under the General tab of the Properties panel.
+A different type of status flag can be set for the duplication violations by selecting an alternative Report Mode in the Import Checks region under the General tab of the Properties panel.

 Detection of duplicates is also preformed for component models.
 If components to be imported have models with the same geometry in the source libraries, only one of these models will be imported.
 This duplicate check can be enabled/disabled by using the